qdm12/godevcontainer/README.md

 - [ ] Install VS code server and extensions, waiting for [this issue](https://github.com/microsoft/vscode-remote-release/issues/1718)
 - [ ] Readme
     - [ ] Extend another docker-compose.yml
+    - [ ] Fonts for host OS for the VS code shell
 - [x] Run Docker without `sudo` or without loggin as `root`
     - [x] Linux has Docker group, usually `102`, `1000` or `987`
     - [x] OSX and Windows don't have a `docker` group so .zshrc chowns the docker.sock to user's GID at login